SeineAle/daytona-md/daytona2.md

 ### Technologies used
-`Daytona` and `Docker` are employed to automate development environment management.
-Node.js serves as the runtime environment for executing JavaScript code on the server side.

 #### Backend Libraries and Frameworks
 For the backend, `Express` provides a web framework for creating robust APIs, and `MongoDB` serves as a NoSQL database for efficient data storage and retrieval. `Mongoose` simplifies data modeling and validation for MongoDB, while `CORS` middleware enables Cross-Origin Resource Sharing for the backend API.
 The `Dotenv` module is used to load environment variables from a .env file into process.env, and Nodemon automatically restarts the Node.js application when file changes are detected.